kooscode/srgh-matrix-trinity/README.md

 - Issue a command on the I2C bus to slow down the CPU significantly
 - Wait for post code 0xDA (BL verification)
 - Wait EXACTLY until `memcmp` executes to compare signatures
-- Send a 3-10ns pulse on CPU RESET line to force a 0x00 return from `memcmp`
+- Send a 3-10ns pulse on CPU RESET line to glitch a 0x00 return from `memcmp`
 - The system will "think" the signatures match and will continue to run un-trusted code
-- Issue a command on the I2C bus to speed up the CPU back to normal
+- Issue a command on the I2C bus to speed up the CPU back to normak
+- Tadaa - you are now running fully un-trusted code!!
 - The custom ROM image also contains a custom SMC (Systems Management Controller)
-- If this custom SMC does not detect a success within a specific timeout reset and try again.
+- If this custom SMC does not detect a success within a specific timeout, it resets and tries again.
 - The custom SMC will also override the halt and continiously loop and reset until the glitch works.

 You can read the full technical details and description from Gligli here: